apache/flink/docs/content.zh/docs/dev/table/hive-compatibility/hive-dialect/queries/join.md

 ### RIGHT JOIN

 `RIGHT JOIN` returns all the rows from the right join side and the matched values from the left join side.
 It will concat the values from both sides.
-If there's no match in left join side, it will append `NULL` value. `RIGHT JOIN` is equivalent to `RIGHT JOIN`.
+If there's no match in left join side, it will append `NULL` value. `RIGHT JOIN` is equivalent to `RIGHT OUTER JOIN`.

 ### FULL JOIN

 `FULL JOIN` returns all the rows from both join sides.
 It will concat the values from both sides.
-If there's one side does not match the row, it will append `NULL` value.
-`FULL JOIN` is equivalent to `FULL OUTER JOIN`.
+If there's one side does not match the row, it will append `NULL` value. `FULL JOIN` is equivalent to `FULL OUTER JOIN`.

 ### LEFT SEMI JOIN